-Hearing for Acting AG Whitaker erupts in fireworks, as top Republican alleges ‘character assassination’
+Hearing erupts as Acting AG Whitaker calls time on Dem chairman: ‘Your 5 minutes is up’

+“I’ve given you a fair opportunity so that we could avoid this fight in the first place, but you don’t appear to have done any of that,” Nadler said, referring to Whitaker’s preparations, while saying, “I do not believe issuing a subpoena here would correct the problem.”
+Nadler explained that the committee would “attempt to reach an accommodation with the department to receive answers,” so Whitaker can return for “deposition before the committee, under oath.”

+Nadler said that, at that point, he expects “clean answers or proper assertion of privilege claimed by the president.”

-A House hearing for Acting Attorney General Matthew Whitaker erupted in fireworks Friday morning, as the top Republican on the judiciary committee accused Democratic Chairman Jerrold Nadler of “character assassination” against the temporary head of the Justice Department and called the hearing a pointless “dog and pony show.”
+Meanwhile, the top Republican on the committee blasted the hearing as a "dog and pony show."

 “This hearing is a character assassination on Acting Attorney General Whitaker, all pure political theater, to go after the president,” Ranking Member Doug Collins, R-Ga, said in his opening statement while urging the committee to adjourn.

 A vote was then taken on whether to abruptly end the hearing.
-The measure did not pass, and the hearing began as scheduled, with Whitaker addressing the issue Democrats are most interested in: his oversight of Special Counsel Robert Mueller's Russia probe.
+The measure did not pass, and the hearing began as scheduled.

-In his opening statement, he said he never offered "promises or commitments" regarding the Mueller or any other investigation.

-"There has been no change in the overall management of the special counsel investigation," he said.

 The hearing follows an intense back and forth between the Justice Department and the Judiciary Committee a day earlier.